 Let me start by saying, I am a ‘little’ nervous and ‘VERY’ excited at the same time about this blog thingy… and it was totally my bff’s idea that I should blog.. so here I am..
 If you are wondering about the name of the blog.. visit the about page.

-But then another struggle started… We had issues conceiving a baby.. so there came the hospitals, appointments, tests, procedures and endless waiting game in our lives.. and after a looong ‘Game of Patience’ (not thrones 😉 )we were pregnant with a baby girl.
+But then another struggle started… We had issues conceiving a baby.. so there came the hospitals, appointments, tests, procedures and endless waiting game in our lives.. and after a long ‘Game of Patience’ (not thrones 😉 )we were pregnant with a baby girl.
 We were over the moon and my maternal instincts took over my career aspirations.
-Hence I decided that I want to be a hands on mother and not rely on nannies and day cares.. and there I took the step… I resigned!!
+Hence I decided that I want to be a hands-on mother and not rely on nannies and daycares.. and there I took the step… I resigned!!
 The ‘plan’ was once she is two and starts going to a nursery, I’ll come back to work.
-I told my boss of how I have planned everything and he said to me..
-“You know my wife said the same when we had our first baby, but then she never went back”.
-It hit me … but then I quickly shrugged it off..
-“Nahh, he doesn’t know me, I WILL come back”.
-My daughter ‘Violet’ is 7 years now and I am writing this blog.
+I told my boss how I have planned everything and he said to me… “You know my wife said the same when we had our first baby, but then she never went back”.
+It hit me … but then I quickly shrugged it off… “Nahh, he doesn’t know me, I WILL come back”.
+My daughter ‘Amna’ is 7 years now and I am writing this blog.

-I was so optimistic about my planning that I registered for a PMP (Project Management Professional) Certification Exam.
-I thought, I won’t get the time when the baby comes so let me clear the exam before her birth.
+I was so optimistic about the planning that I registered for a PMP (Project Management Professional) Certification Exam.
+I thought I won’t get the time when the baby comes so let me clear the exam before her birth.
 And I did!
 I got the date for the exam 6 days before my Elective C-section.
-It was a four hour exam that I sat through and cleared while Violet kicked the hell out of me..
-I should have known that she was probably kicking me to get up and leave..
-“You wont need this Mama!”
+It was a four-hour exam that I sat through and cleared while Violet kicked the hell out of me… I should have known that she was probably kicking me to get up and leave… “You won’t need this Mama!”

 Well, that’s the shortest I could do.
 People who know me well would agree.
 I get this gene from my father who loved telling stories too and we would count how many times we have heard the same story.
 (People now do that to me too 😛)